ChrisDeFreitas/Electron-FolderView/readme.md

 2. Test:
     - the test script is not included as it is specific to my sytem
-    - create a batch file to execute your tests: test/testFolderView.bat
+    - create this batch file to execute your tests: scripts/testFolderView.bat
     - then run
  			  \> npm run test